gregschmit/rxg-tools/day_trial.md

 ## The Implementation

+Add a `UsagePlan` that is free and that has a lifetime of 24 hours, and that has a limited Quota (e.g., 600 MB).

 In your portal, edit the `<portalname>_controller.rb` file and add the following code to the class `Portal::<portalname>Controller`:

 ```rb